A Compact Hybrid Convolution--Frequency State Space Network for Learned Image Compression: Experiments

-Finally, we evaluate the proposed FSTAM within the entropy model.
-We compare a variant that uses FSTAM against another variant in which FSTAM is replaced by the Swin-based attention module (SWAtten) from~\cite{liu2023learned}.
-As shown in Fig.~\ref{fig:7}(c), the FSTAM-based model consistently achieves better rate--distortion performance than the SWAtten-based counterpart.
-This confirms that combining a Swin Transformer block with AFMM in the hyperprior pathway is more effective at reducing spatial redundancy in side information and improving the accuracy of the estimated Gaussian parameters \((\mu_i, \sigma_i)\) for each channel slice.
+Finally, we study the effect of hyperprior refinement by comparing FSTAM with the Swin-based attention module (SWAtten) used in the entropy model.
+We compare a variant using FSTAM with another variant in which FSTAM is replaced by the Swin-based attention module (SWAtten) from~\cite{liu2023learned}.
+As shown in Fig.~\ref{fig:7}(c), the FSTAM-based model achieves slightly better rate--distortion performance than the SWAtten-based counterpart over the tested bitrate range.

-At two operating points around 0.68 and 0.97 bpp on the Kodak dataset, replacing SWAtten with FSTAM increases PSNR from 35.52 to 35.56 dB and from 37.35 to 37.43 dB, respectively, while keeping the bitrate virtually unchanged (0.682 vs. 0.680 bpp and 0.968 vs. 0.969 bpp).
-Although the numerical gains are modest (about 0.04–0.08 dB), they are consistent across the tested operating points, which indicates that frequency-aware attention is more effective for modeling side information.
+On the Kodak dataset, at two operating points around 0.68 and 0.97 bpp, replacing SWAtten with FSTAM improves PSNR from 35.52 to 35.56 dB and from 37.35 to 37.43 dB, respectively, while keeping the bitrate nearly unchanged (0.682 vs.\ 0.680 bpp and 0.968 vs.\ 0.969 bpp).
+Although the numerical gains are modest (about 0.04--0.08 dB), they are consistent across the tested operating points.